Note

 CLI authentication errors

-databricks auth login). - Make sure you have proper cluster permissions, such as
+databricks auth login. - Confirm you have

 My code doesn't work